 Florida has 28 colleges and 12 state universities.
 Additionally, a student earning an associate degree from a Florida College is guaranteed admission to a State University in Florida.
 While residency is required to obtain a Prepaid Plan, it is not required to maintain a plan.
 Therefore, children with Prepaid Plans who subsequently leave the state will still be treated as “in-state” for tuition purposes.
 This benefit alone may make the Prepaid Plan attractive for many military families or others who frequently relocate for career advancements.

-I recently had my second baby in the first quarter of 2021.
-I visited the “Plans & Pricing” tab on the Florida Prepaid website to review the pricing options for the 4-Year university plan.
-The lump sum plan requires a $28,405.35 payment, which is estimated to payout $63,500 in 2039, yielding an approximate 4.6% return.
+If I recently had a baby, I could visit the “Plans & Pricing” tab on the Florida Prepaid Website to review the pricing options for the 4-Year university plan.
+The lump sum plan requires a $28,558.62 payment, which is estimated to payout $63,500 in 2041, yielding an approximate return of 4.6%.
 While the return itself appears conservative, it does remove the stress of tuition costs escalating.
-Further, if we were to ever move out of state, I would have comfort knowing that my daughter would still be considered an in-state student for tuition purposes.
-(I say this as a “hypothetical” concern.
-I have endured winters in North Dakota, Minnesota, and Wisconsin growing up.
-I know how wonderful this state is and would never leave!)
+Further, if we were to ever move out of state, I would have comfort knowing that my child would still be considered an in-state student for tuition purposes.
 To review your child’s specific pricing, simply visit the “Plans & Pricing” tab on myfloridaprepaid.com with your child’s birthday available.
 Anyone can purchase a Prepaid Plan (parent, grandparent, friend, or other relative); however, the child must be a resident at the time of enrollment.